variety4me/niri_docs/docs/Configuration-Miscellaneous.md

 If set, hides the cursor when pressing a key on the keyboard.

-> [!NOTE]
+!!!
+NOTE
-> This setting might interfere with games running in Wine in native Wayland mode that use mouselook, such as first-person games.
+    This setting might interfere with games running in Wine in native Wayland mode that use mouselook, such as first-person games.
-> If your character's point of view jumps down when you press a key and move the mouse simultaneously, try disabling this setting.
+    If your character's point of view jumps down when you press a key and move the mouse simultaneously, try disabling this setting.

 ```kdl
 cursor {